Online Business Systems

-It tells you it is not a “pyramid” because in that case the only ones who make money are the ones at the top.
+It tells you it is not a “pyramid” because in that case, the only ones who make money are the ones at the top.

 As a distributor – and this is important – “one has to use the product”.
 (True.)

 This venture “is demanding in terms of time and effort”, and a distributor’s success “depends on their ability to get prospective customers”.
-(True, and true.)

 But wouldn’t you have liked to have known all of that from the “real” Online Business Systems site?!
 I would!

 “But wait – don’t both Online Business Systems and Herbalife have at least “A ratings” from the Better Business Bureau?!”

-Yes.
-Yes they do.
+Yes, they do.

 “Then if that’s the case, didn’t you just waste my time with your review?!”

-I don’t think so.
-Of course people affiliated with Online Business systems or Herbalife would likely tell you that fact proves…
+Of course, people affiliated with Online Business systems or Herbalife would likely tell you that fact proves…

 Why do I say the grade doesn’t necessarily mean that should be the “end of the discussion”?

 Here are some things I’d like you to know:

 While getting a positive rating in my opinion can be a very good sign for a particular company (and inversely a negative rating can be a very bad sign)…

 That is a good question!
 Here are some answers I found when reading “the fine print” at the actual BBB site:

 What does it take to get that?
-Well, for one it means the company has showed a good faith effort in resolving consumer complaints.
+Well, for one it means the company has shown a good faith effort in resolving consumer complaints.
 That’s a good thing.

 In the next sentence, you see the businesses pay the BBB for “accreditation review/monitoring and for support of BBB services to the public”.

 Well then, what factors did the BBB use to rate Online Business System so highly?!

-BBB says some factors (and I say these are legitimate considerations) include length of time business has been operating, complaint volume for a business of this size, response to complaints, resolution of complains.
-All good things when taken at face value.
+BBB says some factors (and I say these are legitimate considerations) include the length of time the business has been operating, complaint volume for a business of this size, response to complaints, and resolution of complaints.

-The BBB review criteria in order to get a good rating strikes me as a good reason to do that.
-Of course.
+The BBB review criteria in order to get a good rating to strike me as a good reason to do that.

 That is a good thing in my opinion, but it would be better if they specified what that background information actually was.

 And though it is true Online Business Systems itself is accredited, it does not mean each distributor (which is what you might want to become) gets the same accreditation.

-So as a synopsis of all the information I just gave you based on research, I will say again – no – Online Business Systems does not in my mind qualify as a scam.
+So as a synopsis of all the information I just gave you based on research, I will say again – no – Online Business Systems do not in my mind qualify as a scam.